Ciatek-Angular/Introduction-to-Forms/README.md

 - How to add new movie
 - How to delete movie

-Recipe Exercise
+User form Exercise
 -----------------------
-### Build a Recipe App where user can
+### Build an App where user can
-- Read Recipes
-- Add a new recipe
-- Delete a Recipe
+- Submit a form that is validated as you saw earlier